bjcosta/landscaping/history/README.md

 All the free ones I tried were much less productive to use, where as this software had a nice intuitive interface, a good set of features and the tutorial videos were amazing <https://www.ideaspectrum.com/landscaping-software-tutorials/> The free version was sufficient for what I wanted to do, but I ended up paying for it to support what I think is good software and get access to more tree models.

+TODO: Describe the method used to determine terrain

-To model my house + yard, I did a few things:
+To model my house and yard, I did a few things:
 * Lots of measuring dimensions and photos of my house and yard
-* Downloaded image from googe maps for base : <https://www.ideaspectrum.com/using-google-maps/>
+* Downloaded image from google maps for base : <https://www.ideaspectrum.com/using-google-maps/>
-* Used another overlay image of the houses floor plan to accuratly line up doors / windows
+* Used another overlay image of the houses floor plan to accurately line up doors / windows
 * Estimated the slope of my yard using a long straight pole, tape measure and some math
 * Drew up the landscape with slope, then modeled the house
 * Using photos, validate the landscape contour and make relevant minor adjustments